The WORST Makeup Product Names: A Cringe-Worthy Round-Up

-The good news is that this palettes seems to have been pulled.
-Not a shocking revelation, considering the amount of well-deserved backlash the company/Sephora received for thinking that it was A-okay to call a shade, "druggie".
+The good news is that this palette seems to have been pulled.
+Not a shocking revelation, considering the amount of well-deserved backlash the company/Sephora received for thinking that it was A-okay to call a shade "druggie".

 Oh and what made the name choice even worse was the fact that the vibe of the entire palette was basically "sexy" vices.
 Um...